pH sensor storage

 Your new pH or ORP sensor will ship with a small cap over the tip of the sensor.
-This cap will contain an electrolyte solution designed to keep the pH sensitive glass membrane and porous diaphragm hydrated.
+This cap will contain an electrolyte-based storage solution designed to keep the pH sensitive glass membrane and porous diaphragm hydrated.
 This cap is referred to as a “watering cap” and should be saved for future usage.

 When inspecting a new pH sensor the watering cap should have visible liquid present.
 There may be salt crystals around the cap seal.
 These crystals are non-toxic (Potassium Chloride) and are completely normal.
 The cap should be hand-tightened and any excess salt can rinsed off with tap water.